List of Struthioniformes by population

 This is a list of Struthioniformes species by global population.
 While numbers are estimates, they have been made by the experts in their fields.
 For more information on how these estimates were ascertained, see Wikipedia's articles on population biology and population ecology.

-This list is not comprehensive, as not all extant Struthioniformes have been enumerated.
+The IOC World Bird List (version 15.1) recognizes 2 species of Struthioniformes.
+As of December 2025, IUCN/BirdLife International have assessed 1/2 (50%) members of this order.